djia/dev-stp/README.md

 # dev-stp
-Developmental depression-facilitation shift controls excitation-inhibition balance The simulation code will be added soon!
+Developmental depression-facilitation shift controls excitation-inhibition balance.

+The simulation code will be added soon!